Dynamics of groups of automorphisms of character varieties and Fatou/Julia decomposition for Painlev\'e 6: Introduction

 \subsection{Strategy for Proof of Theorem G}

 Let us briefly describe the strategy for proving Theorem~G, which is arguably the most elaborate result in our paper.
 It is straightforward to prove that any Fatou component $V$ is Kobayashi hyperbolic.
-In particular, if $\Gamma$ is locally non-discrete on any open subset of $V$ then it is locally non-discrete on all of $V$.
-The idea is then to show that a region $U$ where $\Gamma$ induces a ``complicated enough'' locally non-discrete dynamics is not compatible with the structure of a (Kobayashi hyperbolic) Fatou set.
+In particular, if $\AUTOGROUP$ is locally non-discrete on any open subset of $V$ then it is locally non-discrete on all of $V$.
+The idea is then to show that a region $U$ where $\AUTOGROUP$ induces a ``complicated enough'' locally non-discrete dynamics is not compatible with the structure of a (Kobayashi hyperbolic) Fatou set.
 This region must hence be contained in $\mathcal{J}_{A,B,C,D}$ and this yields Julia sets with non-empty interior.

 In order to rule out the possibility that this region $U$ intersects an unbounded Fatou component, the following theorem will be needed.
+Note that even though we typically consider $s_x$ as an automorphism of a given surface $S_{A,B,C,D}$, Equation (\ref{EQN:SX}) actually defines a polynomial automorphism of $\mathbb{C}^3$ which depends only on the parameters $A, B$, and $C$.
+The same holds for $s_y$ and $s_z$ and we will denote the group of automorphisms of $\mathbb{C}^3$ generated by these three mappings with $\AUTOGROUP^\pm_{A,B,C}$.
+The index two subgroup generated by $g_x, g_y,$ and $g_z$ (considered as automorphisms of $\mathbb{C}^3$) will be denoted by $\AUTOGROUP_{A,B,C}$.